ngds/documents/SoftwareRoadmap.md

 1. For beginning system participation, barrier to entry should be low, so we want to provide an installable software package to implement basic metadata creation and publication for harvest, file repository, and data service deployment.
 2. Create standardized web services along with metadata
 3. Upload standardized bulk metadata from Excel spreasheet (which will be parsed into ISO XML)
-4. Create meaningful URIs for each record of an uploaded standardized dataset, adhereing to NGDS URI standards (having name authorities, tokens) already in place
+4. Ensuring meaningful URIs for each record of an uploaded standardized dataset, adhereing to NGDS URI standards (having name authorities, tokens) already in place, creating URL redirections for those URIs

 ### Federated information system operation
 1. need to be able to notify aggregators of publishers that would like to be harvested